joelparkerhenderson/monorepo-vs-polyrepo/README.md

 Polyrepo involves mostly challenges with coordination.

-### How Bazel helps

-Bazel requires you to explicitly declare your dependencies for each 'target' you want to build.
-These dependencies can be within the same Bazel workspace, or imported at build time via say git - there's no need to have all the files directly in your repo.
-The nice thing is you can declare the commit id or file hash for the dependency you're importing to make sure you're getting what you expect, and keep Bazel's reproducibility properties.

 ### On-premise applications or desktop applications

 If you're creating on-premise applications or desktop applications (things requiring long lived release branches), the discussion is totally different.